dubrovnik

 The obvious place to start when exploring Dubrovnik is to visit the City Walls.
 The view of the Adriatic Sea, terracotta rooftops and ancient church spires is awesome.
 The City Walls run for about two kilometers (1,940 m), and the walk around the walls will take 1.5-2 hours, depending on your walking pace and the size of the crowds.
 Visitors walk anticlockwise around the walls.
 You may purchase your one-time entry ticket from either the ticket office close to Pile Gate or from any of the 3 city wall entrances.
 If you wish to prebook your ticket online you can do so here, booking online also saves time in queuing for tickets which can be long especially in the summer.
 The entrance fee is €35, this includes entry to Lovrijenac Fort which is situated just outside the city walls.

-There are also many excellent important buildings and attractions, such as the Sponza palace (€4), the Cathedral (free), Saint Blaise Chruch (free) and Dominican Monastery (€4) that travellers should not forget.
+There are also many excellent important buildings and attractions, such as the Sponza palace (€5), the Cathedral (free), Saint Blaise Church (free) and Dominican Monastery (€4 if you have the Dubrovnik Pass, or see it in a tour) that travellers should not forget.
 Finally, don’t forget to take the cable car up to Mount Srd for views of Dubrovnik, the coastline and islands, awesome at sunset.

 Helen and I opted for the Mostar and Kravice waterfalls tour which lasts around 12 hours with a pickup at Pile Gate.
 It takes a couple of pleasant hours driving through the Croatian, and then Bosnian countryside (don’t forget your passport), for our first stop at Kravice waterfalls.